LawrenceEzealor/RegistryDapp/frontend/READMEglobal.md

-## Message Contract
+## Registery Contract Dapp

 ## Description

-A contract that that sets message and gets message Getting Started
+A contract that gets name and age of an individual Getting Started

 ## Prerequisites